Journalism

 JOUR 500 Contemporary Magazines (Units: 3)

-Prerequisites: Restricted to upper-division Journalism majors and minors; or consent of instructor.
+Prerequisites: Restricted to upper-division Journalism majors and minors; or permission of the instructor.

-Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 335* or equivalent with a grade of C or better.
+Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 435* or equivalent with a grade of C or better; or permission of the instructor.

 JOUR 536 Latina/o Journalism (Units: 3)